 Multiple sclerosis (MS) is one of many systemic, inflammatory autoimmune diseases that have now been identified.
 Autoimmunity occurs when the body’s immune system mistakenly attacks the body’s own tissues, instead of focusing on defending us from external invaders such as bacteria and viruses.
 The past 60 years have witnessed a huge increase in the incidence of autoimmune disease.
 There are many theories as to why, but environmental factors such as nutritional-poor diets, infections and exposure to toxins appear to be important considerations.
 In MS the immune system preferentially attacks the covering of nerves in the central nervous system or CNS.
 Muscle weakness/spasm and other neurological symptoms such as numbness, tingling, headache and balance problems are the result.
 We see many patients with autoimmune diseases at Advance Chiropractic & Acupuncture Clinic, Hertford.
-Our effective dietary, nutritional, lifestyle and acupuncture care strategies are designed to reduce the inflammation found in these conditions.
+Our effective dietary, nutritional, lifestyle, acupuncture and Chinese herbs treatments are designed to reduce the inflammation found in these conditions.
 As a result, our patients often report a reduction in symptoms and more energy.
 Why not call us today if you’d like to get your health back on track.

 Multiple Sclerosis and Autoimmunity: What It All Means